Steps to Importing Products In To The Netherlands

 The following checklist is meant to serve as a guide to verify your legal obligations.
 Note that there might be other obligations you are subject to.
 Or, the order of these steps might even be different.

 If you plan to import goods manufactured abroad, ensure that your company’s trademark and design are protected.
 Determine if the products are subject to patent, trademark, copyright, or trademark laws.

 Verify If The Goods Are Permitted In The Netherlands

 Most products from the EU member countries are permitted in the Netherlands.
 Under certain exceptional circumstances, the Dutch government may prohibit some EU products.

 For products manufactured outside the EU, your compliance with legislation regarding the economy, environment, safety, and health are checked by the Dutch Customs.

 Avoid Parallel Import

 Parallel import refers to the import of products without permission.
 It’s best to get the producer’s permission when importing goods from outside the European Economic Area (EEA).
-You can only import products from outside this region if you intend to sell them and if you have the producer’s permission.
+You can only import products from outside this region if you intend to sell them and have the producer’s permission.

 Check Whether You Require Certification or License